Paragliding in Pokhara, Nepal: Tips, Cost & My Personal Experience

 With my pilot, the Bob Marley lookalike.

-When the wind catches, you will be off the ground in no time, joining the many other paragliders in the sky.
-It might surprise you how unscary the takeoff feels despite how it looks.
+When the wind catches, you’ll be off the ground in no time, joining the many other paragliders in the sky.
+It might surprise you how not scary the takeoff feels, despite how it looks.

 Takeoff

-A tandem flight typically lasts about 30 minutes, during which you can see panoramic views of the Phewa Lake, the Pokhara valley, and surrounding villages.
-See if you can spot the snow-capped mountains.
-If you’re lucky you might also see eagles soaring in the air next to you.
+A tandem flight typically lasts about 30 minutes, offering panoramic views of Phewa Lake, the Pokhara valley, and surrounding villages.

-We went in March and the sky was unfortunately too hazy for us to see the mountains.
-Nevertheless, it was an enjoyable flight.
-It’s amazing how quiet and calming it can be up there.
+We flew in March, and the sky was unfortunately too hazy to see the mountains.
+Still, it was an incredible experience.
+Up there, the air is quiet, calm, and almost meditative.

-Based on your comfort level, the pilot might offer to do an acrobatic stunt (turning the parachute sideways so that you’re flying horizontally, or making a few somersaults in the sky).
-This is entirely optional and you can ask your pilot not to do it if you feel uncomfortable.
+Depending on your comfort level, the pilot may offer to do an acrobatic stunt (turning the parachute sideways so you’re flying horizontally, or making a few somersaults in the sky).
+This is entirely optional and you can decline if it’s too intense.

-Most companies offer photography / videography services at an additional fee of around NPR 2,000.
-They also allow you to bring your camera during the flight, but it will be at your own risk.
+Most companies offer photography or videography services for an additional fee.
+Some companies allow you to bring your own camera, but it’s at your own risk.

 Photo via jeeheon / Wikimedia Commons

-For someone with a fear of heights, I was actually not as scared as I should be.
-Everything had been briefed to me, including the safety measures and what to do during takeoff and landing, so I knew what to expect.
+For someone with a fear of heights, I was actually not as scared as I thought I’d be.
+Everything had been clearly briefed to me beforehand, including the safety measures and what to do during takeoff and landing, so I knew what to expect.

-On top of that, my pilot’s relaxed and easy-going nature also helped put me at ease.
-Just looking at him made me want to break into the Bob Marley song: Don’t Worry, Be Happy!
+On top of that, my pilot’s relaxed, easygoing nature helped put me at ease.
+Just looking at him made me want to break into the Bob Marley song: Don’t worry, be happy.

-Most passengers are nervous about the take-off because you’ll practically be running off a cliff.
-However, you’ll be surprised to find that it’s actually not scary at all.
+Most passengers are nervous about the takeoff because you’re essentially running toward the edge of a cliff.
+However, you might be surprised to find that it’s not scary at all.

 Once your feet leave the ground, the parachute immediately supports your weight.
-So, you’ll have none of that free-fall sensation that makes your heart drop to your stomach.
+So there’s none of that free-fall sensation that makes your heart drop to your stomach.

 Photo via Okorok / Wikimedia Commons

-It was nothing like that time when I jumped solo out of a moving airplane or that terrifying dive I made from a 60-foot-high bridge.
+It felt nothing like the time I jumped solo out of a moving airplane or that terrifying dive I once made from a 60-foot-high bridge.

-The flight is so smooth and relaxing that you can easily converse with the pilot during the flight.
-He will be checking on you and keeping you informed all the way, which usually helps to calm nervous passengers.
+The flight itself is so smooth and relaxing that you can easily chat with the pilot while you’re in the air.
+Mine checked on me regularly and kept me informed throughout the flight, which helps calm nervous passengers.

-I was fine throughout the flight.
-My friend, however, felt a little nauseous, so she skipped the acrobatic part and asked to land early.
+I was perfectly fine throughout the flight.
+My friend, however, felt a little nauseous, so she skipped the acrobatics and asked to land early.

 Photo via Mario Knezovic / Wikimedia Commons

-As paragliding is not a strenuous activity for the passenger, there’s no strict guideline on what to wear or not to wear.
+Since paragliding isn’t a strenuous activity for the passenger, there’s no strict dress code.

-Ideally, you should put on something comfortable that does not restrict movement.
-Avoid wearing anything flowy or with hooks that may catch the glider lines.
-Shoes must be closed and secure.
-No flip flops or anything that might slip off your feet.
+Avoid anything flowy or with hooks that could catch on the glider lines.
+Your shoes should be closed and secure.
+No flip-flops or anything that might slip off your feet during takeoff or landing.

 It can be pretty chilly up there especially in the colder months.
 I’d recommend wearing long pants, a long-sleeved top, and a windbreaker.
 Since it was not so cold when I went, I was fine with a tank top and jeans.

-There are usually lockers where you can leave your personal belongings at, but it’s best not to bring any valuables at all.
+Some operators might provide lockers where you can leave your belongings, but it’s best not to bring valuables if you can avoid it.

 Budget